Individuals facing mounting medical bills from a cancer diagnosis can benefit from these resources

 The American Cancer Society — the nationwide organization devoted to combating cancer — is also a valuable education resource: “Whether you want to learn about treatment options, get advice on coping with side effects, or have questions about health insurance, we’re here to help,” the nonprofit explains.
 The American Cancer Society can offer help by way of financial assistance, too: “We can even find you a free ride to treatment or a free place to stay when treatment is far from home.”
 Visit the American Cancer Society for details.

 Fifth Season Financial offers a viable solution to combat financial strain for those living with cancer and other advanced-stage illnesses.
-Our Funds for Living and Giving (FLAG) program allows individuals to access a portion of the face value of their life insurance policy (as opposed to the cash surrender value) at a time when financial assistance is most critical.
+Our Funds for Living and Giving Program allows individuals to access a portion of the face value of their life insurance policy (as opposed to the cash surrender value) at a time when financial assistance is most critical.
 With no restrictions regarding how the advance can be used, clients are empowered to spend their money in whichever manner best meets their needs – from paying for prescription drugs, hospital bills, or living expenses to financing a dream vacation or bringing family together.
-The ultimate goal of the FLAG program is to help relieve financial stress so that clients can focus on their health and quality of life.
-Unlike a viatical settlement, clients are able to secure an advancement (funds for living) and leave funds for their beneficiaries (funds for giving).
+The ultimate goal of the Funds For Living Program is to help relieve financial stress so that clients can focus on their health and quality of life.
+Unlike a viatical settlement, clients are able to secure an advancement and leave funds for their beneficiaries.
 To learn more about the program, contact us today.